-The mission of the University of Cincinnati Educational Leadership & Policy Studies Program is to prepare excellent leaders and policymakers who seek to generate, test, and share new knowledge for the transformation and improvement of both K-12 Education and Higher Education.
-We seek to embody the principles of Social Justice, Diversity, Inclusivity, Collaboration, and Reflective Practice in authentic and tangible ways in all aspects of our practice and study.
+This program prepares leaders and policymakers who seek to generate, test, and share new knowledge for the transformation and improvement of both K-12 Education and Higher Education.
+We seek to embody the principles of social justice, diversity, inclusivity, collaboration, and reflective practice in authentic and tangible ways in all aspects of our practice and study.

 Examples of career areas include:

 - Student Affairs Administration